Effective Strategies for Asynchronous Software Engineering Agents: Branch-and-Merge Multi-Agent Coordination with SWE Primitives

 \subsection{Workspace Isolation and Integration}

-We use \texttt{git worktree} to ensure that each engineer then works in its own worktree and modifies files only within that workspace.
-This workspace is derived from the main branch.
-Before delegation, we ask the manager to perform the necessary setup to ensure that the repository is in an executable state.
-This includes preparing the runtime environment, organizing entry points, or adding minimal function stubs when required by the task.
+We use \texttt{git worktree} to ensure that each engineer modifies files only within its workspace, which is always derived from the main branch.
+Before delegation, we ask the manager to set up the repository in an executable state, including preparing the runtime environment, organizing entry points, or adding minimal function stubs when required by the task.
 These preparatory changes are committed to the main branch so that all subsequent engineer branches are created from a consistent base state.
 Certain shared files, such as package initialization files (e.g., \texttt{\_\_init\_\_.py}), are marked as restricted, and engineers are explicitly instructed not to commit changes to them.
 Worktrees are deleted after all assigned tasks are completed or when the engineer reaches the predefined iteration limit.
 Integration is performed through standard \texttt{git commit} and \texttt{git merge} operations.
 After completing implementation and self-verification, an engineer submits a commit from its branch.
 The manager attempts to merge this branch into the main branch.
 If a merge conflict occurs, the engineer who produced the conflicting commit is responsible for resolving it.
 To solve the conflict, we ask the engineer to pull the latest main branch into its worktree, resolve conflicts locally, and resubmit the updated commit.
-As the results, the main branch remains the single source of integrated state throughout execution.
+As a result, the main branch remains the single source of integrated state throughout execution.
 We observe that this branch-based isolation, combined with explicit merge responsibilities, prevents parallel development from corrupting the shared codebase.